Shivani-Srivastava/Marketing_Segmentation_New/README.md

 # Marketing Segmentation

-Shiny demonstration app to preview segmentation of given market data into segment using k-Means
+Shiny demonstration app to preview segmentation of given market data into segment using k-Means and Hierarchial algorithms.